 Anyone not familiar with the story this movie tells about a space exploration mission that goes off the rails, and what happens next, are few and far between.
 Planet Of The Apes is an unmistakable product of the era that it was born in, a time when we were all still relatively innocent in our way of looking at the world.

-Heston is as close to perfect in the role of George Taylor, as is everyone else in the film.
+Heston is as close to perfect in the role of George Taylor, as is everyone else in their characters in the film.
 The makeup for the apes, and special effects in this gem, although dated now, (and thankfully CGI-free), are nothing less than marvelous and only add to the movie’s charm.
-A 2001 remake directed by Tim Burton and starring Mark Wahlberg, with updated makeup for the apes was not nearly as memorable, or good, despite the more modern touches.
+A 2001 remake directed by Tim Burton and starring Mark Wahlberg, with updated makeup for the apes was not nearly as memorable, or enjoyable, despite the more modern touches.

 The same applies to the dialogue.
-Planet Of the Apes is probably one of the most quotable science fiction movies ever made, and lines like, “It’s a mad house!
-A mad house!”
-“Take your stinking paws off me; you damned dirty ape!”, and “You Maniacs!
+Planet Of The Apes is probably one of the most quotable science fiction movies ever made, and lines like, “It’s a madhouse!
+A madhouse!”
+“Take your stinking paws off me; you damned dirty ape!”.
+Also “You Maniacs!
 You blew it up!
 Ah, damn you!
 God damn you all to hell!” , and others, have been etched in the minds and memories of millions of fans the world over for going on half a century.

 One has to wonder how this movie would be received today.
 I cannot emphasize enough how strongly I feel about the crappy, cynical attitudes of genre fans these days.
 They mercilessly nitpick at every detail, thinking that makes them appear more sophisticated.
-It is a miracle when a film like this comes along, the multiple elements that combine in just the right way to result in a film like this depends as much on pure dumb luck, as it does on the many talented people it takes to make a film.
+It is a miracle when a film like this comes along, the multiple elements that combine in just the right way to result in a movie like this depends as much on pure dumb luck, as it does on the many talented people it takes to make a film.
 Any film.
-Fans today unreasonably expect every film to be somehow perfect, and when it isn’t, they turn mean.
+Fans today unreasonably expect every movie to be somehow perfect, and when it isn’t, they respond as if they have been somehow betrayed and turn mean.

-It is remarkable that a film nearly fifty years old still has as much charm and appeal today or maybe even more than it did when it was made.
-Planet Of the Apes is a true classic and a terrific film.
+It is remarkable that a film nearly fifty years old still has as much charm and appeal today or maybe even more than it did when it got made.
+Planet Of The Apes is a true classic and a terrific film.